Jakub Wolny

 Jakub Wolny (born 15 May 1995) is a Polish ski jumper, a member of the national team, a double 2014 Junior World Champion.

 Personal life

 Jakub Wolny was born in Bielsko-Biała, but lives in Wilkowice.

 Career

 His first jump he gave in 2002.
 Since the season 2004/2005 has performed in Lotos Cup.
 In May 2013 he appeared in the National Junior Olympics, where he won three gold medals (two individual and one with team).
-On December 27, 2013 he won the first points of the winter edition of the Continental Cup - he was 8th in Engelberg.
-On January 19, 2014 debuted in World Cup competition in Zakopane, where was 45th.
-On January 31, 2014 won individual a gold medal at the World Junior Championships 2014 in Val di Fiemme.
+On 27 December 2013 he won the first points of the winter edition of the Continental Cup - he was 8th in Engelberg.
+On 19 January 2014 he debuted in World Cup competition in Zakopane, where was 45th.
+On 31 January 2014 he won individual a gold medal at the World Junior Championships 2014 in Val di Fiemme.
 Next day he won a gold medal again with Polish team Klemens Murańka, Krzysztof Biegun and Aleksander Zniszczoł.